Post Op Bra Sizing Guide:

 Bodyment size charts can be found below the product.
 Just click on the “Size Charts” tab.

-For example, your under bust measures 83cm and you are hoping for D or bigger – choose large (38E).
+For example, if your under-bust measures 83cm and you are hoping for D or bigger – choose large (38E).

-When wearing your post-op bra, pop your arms through and pull the bra down at the back first and then around to the front.
+When wearing bras after surgery, pop your arms through and pull the bra down at the back first and then around to the front.
 This will ensure the back of the bra is sitting properly and you will have some extra room to do the bra up at the front.

 Do it up from the bottom up and adjust the shoulder straps if necessary.
 The bra band should sit quite low and be flat around your rib cage.
 We don’t want the bra riding up onto your incision.